-Rebecca Davis Lee Crumpler was born free on February 8, 1831 to Absolum and Matilda Davis in Christiana, Delaware.
-She was raised by an aunt in Pennsylvania who is noted to have provided health care to her neighbors.
+Rebecca Davis Lee Crumpler was born free on February 8, 1831 to Absolum and Matilda (Webber) Davis in Christiana, Delaware.
+She was raised by an aunt in Pennsylvania who was noted to have provided health care to her neighbors.
 Crumpler attended the West Newton English and Classical School in West Newton, Massachusetts.
-By 1852, twenty-one-year-old Davis was living in Charlestown, Massachusetts where she worked as a nurse for eight years.
+By 1852, twenty-one-year-old Davis was living in Charlestown, Massachusetts, where she worked as a nurse for eight years.
 She enrolled in the New England Female Medical College in 1860.
 Her acceptance at the college was highly unusual as most medical schools at that time it did not admit African Americans, and there were no black female doctors among the 54,000 physicians in the U.S. At that time only 300 white women were doctors.
 Despite its reluctance, the institution admitted Davis.
 She won a tuition award from the Wade Scholarship Fund created by the Ohio abolitionist Benjamin Wade and graduated on March 1, 1864.

-Dr. Crumpler practiced medicine in Boston and specialized in the care of women, children, and the poor.
+Dr. Crumpler first practiced medicine in Boston and specialized in the care of women, children, and the poor.
 She moved to Richmond, Virginia in 1865 to minister to freedpeople through the Freedmen’s Bureau.
-Crumpler returned to Boston in 1869 where she practiced from her home on Beacon Hill and dispensed nutritional advice to poor women and children.
-In 1883 she published a medical guide book, Book of Medical Discourses, which primarily gave advice for women in the health care of their families.
+Crumpler returned to Boston in 1869, where she practiced from her home on Beacon Hill and dispensed nutritional advice to poor women and children.
+In 1883, she published a medical guide book, A Book of Medical Discourses, which primarily gave advice for women on the health care of their families.

-Dr. Rebecca Davis Lee Crumpler died on March 9, 1895 in Hyde Park and was buried in nearby Fairview Cemetery.
-Though her story was long forgotten, today she is honored for her groundbreaking achievements.
-In 1989 Saundra Maass-Robinson, M.D. and Patricia Whitley, M.D. founded the Rebecca Lee Society, an organization which supports and promotes black women physicians.
+Dr. Rebecca Davis Lee Crumpler died on March 9, 1895, in the Hyde Park section of Boston and was buried in nearby Fairview Cemetery.
+She was 64 at the time of her death.
+In 1989, she was honored for her groundbreaking achievements when Saundra Maass-Robinson, M.D. and Patricia Whitley, M.D. founded the Rebecca Lee Society, an organization which supports and promotes black women physicians.